the peacemaking principles

 The Bible provides us with simple yet powerful peacemaking principles for resolving conflict

 These principles are so simple that they can be used to resolve the most basic conflicts of daily life.
-But they are so powerful that they have been used to address church divisions, breakdowns in school and tertiary college working relationships, ministry team breakups, divorce and child custody actions, embezzlement situations, multi-million dollar business disputes and negligence lawsuits.
+But they are so powerful that they have been used across the world to address church divisions, breakdowns in school and tertiary college working relationships, ministry team breakups, divorce and child custody actions, embezzlement situations, multi-million dollar business disputes and negligence lawsuits.
 These principles are briefly discussed below.

 see conflict as an opportunity

 Conflict is not necessarily bad or destructive.
 Even when conflict is caused by sin and causes a great deal of stress, God can use it for good (see Rom.
 8:28-29).
 As the Apostle Paul wrote in 1 Corinthians 10:31-11:1, conflict actually provides three significant opportunities.
 By God’s grace, you can use conflict to:

 - Glorify God (by trusting, obeying, and imitating him)

 - Serve other people (by helping to bear their burdens or by confronting them in love)

 - Grow to be like Christ (by confessing sin and turning from attitudes that promote conflict).

 These concepts are totally overlooked in most conflicts because people naturally focus on escaping from the situation or overcoming their opponent.
 Therefore, it is wise to periodically step back from a conflict and ask yourself whether you are doing all that you can to take advantage of these special opportunities.